TranslatorSRI/SRI_testing/tests/onehop/README.md

 }
 ```

-The `url` tag **must** be a well-formed _resolvable_ TRAPI URL (namely, with **http://** or **https://** scheme).

-For provenance testing, we need to declare the KP's infores CURIE as a value of the `infores` JSON tag (mandatory).
+For provenance testing, we need to declare the reference ('object') identifier of the KP's InfoRes CURIE as a value of the `infores` JSON tag (mandatory).

 In addition, the type of knowledge source is declared, by setting the `source_type` JSON tag, to the prefix of the knowledge source type, i.e. `"original"` for `biolink:original_knowledge_source`, `"primary"` for `biolink:primary_knowledge_source` or `"aggregator"` for `biolink:aggregator_knowledge_source`.
 Note that if the KP is a `biolink:aggregator_knowledge_source`, then the source_type tag-value is optional (since `"aggregator"` is the default value for a KP).

 This KP provides two kinds of edges for testing: `AnatomicalEntity-subclass_of->AnatomicalEntity` and `CellularComponent-subclass_of->AnatomicalEntity`.
 For each of these kinds of edges, we have an entry in the file with a specific `subject` and `object`, and from these, we can create a variety of tests.

-To aid KPs in creating these json files, we have generated templates in `templates/KP` using the predicates endpoint or smartAPI Registry MetaKG entries, which contains the edge types.
+To aid KPs in creating these json files, (some time ago) we generated templates in [templates/KP](templates/KP) using the predicates endpoint or smartAPI Registry MetaKG entries, which contains the edge types (now likely badly out of date).

 Note that the templates are built from KP metadata and are a good starting place, but they are not necessarily a perfect match to the desired test triples.
 In particular, if a template contains an entry for two edges, where one edge can be fully calculated given the other, then there is no reason to include